-The warrants are exercisable at an exercise price of \$8.45 per share of common stock.
+Description of warrants The warrants are exercisable at an exercise price of \$8.45 per share of common stock.
 The warrants are exercisable upon issuance and expire five years after the date of issuance.
-See "Description of the the symbol "CYRXD."
+See "Description of the symbol "CYRX."

-Warrants" below for more information.
+Securities" for more information.

-Our common stock is currently traded on the OTCQB under
+OTCQB symbol Our common stock is currently traded on the OTCQB under